Record Mileage Claim

 If you are tracking VAT, the amount of VAT that is reclaimable based on the HMRC's published 'Advisory Fuel Rates', is automatically calculated and posted to VAT control account and shown on the VAT return.

-Add an Employee or Director as a claimant
+Add person as a claimant

 Auto-complete field names